 The user plane paths of different PDU Sessions (to the same or to different DNN) belonging to the same UE may be completely disjoint between the AN and the UPF interfacing with the DN.

-NOTE 3: User Plane resources for PDU sessions of a UE, except for regulatory prioritized service like Emergency Services and MPS, can be deactivated by the network decision when a UE moves into a Non-allowed area from an Allowed area.
+NOTE 3: User Plane resources for PDU sessions of a UE, except for regulatory prioritized service like Emergency Services and MPS, can be deactivated by the SMF if the UE is only reachable for regulatory prioritized services.

 NOTE 4: The handling if the UE goes out of the SMF service area is not specified in this release.